UltraEngine/Documentation/CPP/EntityComponentSystem.md

 actor->AddComponent<PlayerController>();
 ```

-You can call any methods of any components, and allcomponent methods by the same name will be called:
+You can call any methods of any components, and all component methods by the same name will be called:

 ```c++
 actor->Kill();